Order Line (408)248-1233 We Ship Nationwide

 v I will cause no willful damage to property of any kind, including fence, signs and buildings and will always fill holes I dig.

 v I will not destroy property, buildings or the remains of ghost towns and other deserted structures.

 v I will not leave litter or uncovered items lying around.
 I will carry all trash and dug targets with me when I leave each search area.

 v I will observe the Golden Rule, using good outdoor manners and conducting myself at all times in a manner which will add to the stature and public image of all people engaged in the field of metal detection.

-Any metal detector may discover underground power lines, explosives or other items which when struck could cause personal injury.
-When searching for treasure with your detector, observe these precautions:
+Any metal detector may discover underground power lines; explosives or other items which when struck could cause personal injury.
+When searching for treasure with your Sea Hunter Mark ll, observe these precautions:

 v Do not hunt in an area where you believe there may be shallowly buried underground electric lines or pipes.